A note on optimal 2-planar graphs: Further problems

-\begin{prob} Is there an integer $\ell \le 9$ such that every $\ell$-connected $2$-planar graph is Hamiltonian?
-More generally, for each $k\ge 1$, does there exist an integer $\ell$ such that every $\ell$-connected $k$-planar graph is Hamiltonian? \end{prob}
+More generally, we propose the following problem. \begin{prob} For \(2\)-planar graphs, what is the least integer \(\ell\), if it exists, such that every \(\ell\)-connected \(2\)-planar graph is Hamiltonian?
+More generally, does sufficiently high connectivity force Hamiltonicity in \(k\)-planar graphs? \end{prob}

+The corresponding question is already a well-known open problem for \(1\)-planar graphs: it is not known whether every \(6\)-connected \(1\)-planar graph is Hamiltonian; see, for example, Fabrici et al.~\cite{MR4130388}.